This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix in melted chocolate until fully incorporated.
+• Pour in the melted, cooled dark chocolate and beat until incorporated.

-• Add dry ingredients in three additions, then fold in chocolate chips.
+• Add the dry ingredients and mix on low until the flour just disappears, then fold in the chocolate chips.

 Notes

-• Storage – Store in an airtight container at room temperature for up to 10 days, or in the freezer for up to 2 months.
+Storage: Baked cookies keep in an airtight container at room temperature for up to 10 days, or frozen for up to 2 months.

 Nutrition